junhypark/Tomato/README.md

 > Go to above link, and download ```txtsplit-1.0.0.tar.gz```.
 Unzip it, and put it to your working directory(tomato)

-When you enter the [txtsplit](https://github.com/junhypark/Tomato/tree/main/txtsplit-1.0.0) directory, you may see "setup.py".
-In the "txtsplit" folder, you enter below command
+In the [txtsplit](https://github.com/junhypark/Tomato/tree/main/txtsplit-1.0.0) directory, you may see ```setup.py```

+In the ```txtsplit``` folder, you enter below command in terminal

             pip install -e .

-Once you have installed the required dependent libraries, the txtsplit library will be installed.
-Please try it
+Once you have installed the required dependent libraries, the txtsplit library will be installed

 ---

 ## 1-5.
+Train KoBART

+To paraphrase movie scenario description, we fine-tune [KoBART](https://huggingface.co/gogamza/kobart-base-v2) pre-trained model

+We deployed fine-tuned model on [Google-Drive](https://drive.google.com/drive/folders/1VtR-CTfg2O8RCzLA52j2PZrrMu7rihBA?usp=drive_link)

+For fine-tunining the model with your data, the dataset information used to train the model is as follows
+- Columns : Original, Paraphrased
+- format of Dataset : "_.csv_"

+In the "Original" column, you have to put in original movie description, and the "Paraphrased" column, you have to put in paraphrased original movie description

+---

+## 1-6.
 Additional Library

 To run Tomato you have to install ```pydub```, ```moviepy```, and ```python-docx```